Ernawaty2024/handwriting_sentiment_classifier/README.md

 ### :yellow_heart:Ethical Considerations
 The research prioritized careful and ethical conduct throughout the study.
 Approval was obtained from the National and Political Unity Agency and the Education Office of Jember Regency, confirming adherence to established research ethics guidelines.
 Ethical clearance was also granted by the Institutional Review Board of the education authorities.

-# :snowflake:Project URL
+# :snowflake:Group Members
-The project is live and can be accessed at: [Handwriting Emotion Detection](https://graphology-emotion-detector-4523ecd5cbab.herokuapp.com/).

-Group Members: Ernawaty Ernawaty; Rachel Chuang; Yao Xiao
+Ernawaty Ernawaty; Rachel Chuang; Yao Xiao